pirelenito/jasmine-standalone-webpack/README.md

 npm start
 ```

-Then open your browser at [http://localhost:8080/SpecRunner.html](http://localhost:8080/SpecRunner.html) and get the tests running on any file change.
+Then open your browser at [http://localhost:8080/SpecRunner.html](http://localhost:8080/SpecRunner.html) and see the tests running.

 ## How it was done